judka-uriel/uriel-book/uriel_en.md

-I must honestly confess that the only reason I fully immersed myself in Judaism is for the return to the faith of my forefathers, for the correction of the errors of my Jewish ancestors who departed from Judaism.
+I must honestly confess that the only reason I fully immersed myself in Judaism is for the return to the faith of my forefathers, for the correction of the mistakes of my Jewish ancestors who departed from Judaism.
 The most precise name for this motivation is TESHUVAH.
 All else is falsehood and deceit, and I can no longer lie and deceive, as the Orthodoxes demand, denying the right to teshuvah.